 Although the first keeper was a man, Biloxi Lighthouse would later earn the distinction of having been kept by female keepers for more years than any other lighthouse in the United States.
 Mary Reynolds was the first female keeper, serving from 1854 to 1866.
 When the Civil War erupted in 1861, a local group of “Home Guards” ordered the light extinguished and seized the keys to the tower.
 After the death of her relatives, Keeper Reynolds was guardian for several orphaned children, who lived with her at the lighthouse.
 Concerned that her salary would be interrupted during the war, Mary wrote to John J. Pettus, Governor of Mississippi, reporting on the theft of oil from the lighthouse by “disreputable characters” and noting her diligence in tending the light: “I have ever faithfully performed the duties of light keeper in storm and sunshine attending it.
 I ascended the Tower at and after the last destructive storm [in 1860] when man stood appalled at the danger I encountered.”
 Her stipend likely continued during the conflict, as she is listed as the official keeper until 1866.

 Following the war, Perry Younghans was appointed keeper of Biloxi Lighthouse, which was now equipped with a fifth-order Fresnel lens.
-Work on restoring the tower started on September 11, 1866 and was completed just over two months later.
-Although the light is today a good distance from the water's edge, this hasn't always been the case.
+Although the light is today a good distance from the water’s edge, this hasn’t always been the case.
 In the 1850s, the tower stood on the edge of a sand bank, just twenty-nine feet from the shoreline.
-A concrete seawall was constructed to protect the bank from erosion in 1854.
-During a storm in 1860, part of the wall collapsed, allowing the surging sea to undermine the foundation on one side of the tower.
-The resulting void caused the tower to lean two feet from vertical.
-A plain brick tower might have collapsed under such conditions, but Pleasonton's iron sheath, kept the tower intact.
-As part of the restoration work performed during the fall of 1866, earth was removed from beneath the lighthouse on the side opposite the lean, and the tower gradually returned to its former vertical position.
+A 104-foot-long concrete seawall was constructed in 1854 to protect the bank from erosion, something that would have been unnecessary according to Inspector Danville Leadbetter if the tower would have been placed “100 years from the edge of the bank,” where it “would have been equally efficient and perfectly safe.”

-The dilapidated keeper's dwelling was also renovated in 1866, and both the tower and dwelling were painted.
+The dilapidated keeper’s dwelling was also renovated in 1866, and both the tower and dwelling were painted.
 While the dwelling was painted white, Biloxi Lighthouse received a coat of black coal tar to protect it from rust.
 This color change led to the persistent myth that the tower was painted black to mourn the death of Abraham Lincoln.
-The lighthouse was repainted white in 1868 to make it stand out from the dark backdrop of trees near the lighthouse.
+As mariners had a hard time spotting the black tower during the day against a background of dark pine woods, Biloxi Lighthouse was repainted white in 1868.

-During the latter portion of Maria's tenure, her daughter Miranda served as assistant keeper.
+During the latter portion of Maria’s tenure, her daughter Miranda served as assistant keeper.
 Maria retired on December 31, 1918 at the age of seventy-seven and after more than fifty-one years of service at the lighthouse.
-When she passed away on August 20, 1925, the Lighthouse Service noted that during her service, she had a "perfectly clear record and the highest approval for her services."
-Miranda Younghans was promoted to keeper upon the death of her mother and remained at the light until her retirement on April 23, 1929, during which time the lighthouse was electrified in 1926.
+When Maria passed away on August 20, 1925, the Lighthouse Service noted that during her service, she had a “perfectly clear record and the highest approval for her services.”
+Miranda Younghans was promoted to keeper upon the death of her mother and remained at the light until her retirement on April 23, 1929.
+The lighthouse was electrified in 1926 during Miranda’s service.

 The City of Biloxi and the United States Postal Service held a ceremony at the lighthouse on July 23, 2009 to celebrate the first day of issue of a stamp featuring Biloxi Lighthouse.
 The stamp was one of a set that featured a lighthouse from each of the five Gulf Coast states.